opnfv/functest/docs/userguide/index.rst

   Result: Failed
  *****************************

-There is a result summary for each testcase, and a global summary for the whole test.
+There is a result summary for each test case, and a global summary for the whole test.
 If any problem occurs during the test, a ERROR message will be provided in the test and the the global summary::

  *************************************